moriss/C_practice_22/README.md

 The next logical course after this one is cs50w (CS50’s Web Programming with Python and JavaScript)

 If you have been away from this for a while, it's best to read your way through the files you created here and make sure you understand them before continuing with the course, currenly week one of 2022 course.
-14th Jan 23
+26th Jan 23
-You are up to end of 0.2_errors.c
+You are up to end of  0.3 Initial Exercises.c

 # Cs50x_practice_22
 Practice code for cs50 course 2022